romulorochabr/morpheus-slack-bot/README.md

 // todo prioritize 1,2,3,4,5                                - DONE

 IMPROVEMENTS
-// Module for OS code
+// Module for OS                                            - DONE
 // Use constants for the commands                           - DONE

 // RELEASE 0.3

 IMPROVEMENTS
-// Code in Modules
+// Code in Modules (collect and todo)
 // Code using Promises
-// Code using conversations starting with collect and todo
+// Code using conversations starting with collect and todo direct messages to morpheus
+      Start a conversation and boot show the channels and from that do the commands Design the conversation between morpheus and the person collect -> Start a conversation
+        todo -> Ask firtly for the channels both could start a conversation if some part of the command is lacking

 // RELEASE 0.1